caprover/caprover-website/docs/run-locally.md

 Do not run `caprover serversetup`.
 Instead, go to http://captain.captain.localhost:3000 and manually set root domain to `captain.localhost`.
 DO NOT enable/force HTTPS.
 Obviously, you cannot enable HTTPS on your local domain (captain.localhost).

-Once you set your root domain as `captain.localhost`, use `caprover login` and enter `captain.captain.localhost` as your captain URL and `captain42` as your default password.
+Once you set your root domain as `captain.localhost`, use `caprover login` and enter `http://captain.captain.localhost` as your captain URL and `captain42` as your default password.

 > However, if you want to access your CapRover instance from another device on your LAN, you can set the root domain to `captain.LOCAL_IP.sslip.io` (for example `captain.192.168.1.2.sslip.io`).